I have lots of posts! You have limited time! Here are many of my recent posts, organized somewhat thematically.

 The ones in bold are ones I think are particularly good.

 In mid-2020 I discovered/invented a framework for robust trust-building (and repairing) that I call the Non-Naive Trust Dance.
 Conveying it to the world is likely to be my life’s work, and I’m just getting started.
 Here’s an in-progress collection of posts conveying it.
-I was going to call them a sequence but frankly all 6 posts below can function as an introduction, each from a different angle.
+I was going to call them a sequence but nearly all posts below can function as an introduction, each from a different angle.
 Not all of them name the framework explicitly though.

 I have many other articles I intend to write on the topic—if you’d like to request I zoom in on one of them in particular, you can view a list of them here.
 Then ask me about it on twitter at @Malcolm_Ocean.